Practical Rapid Prototyping for Robotics with ROS 2 & Docker Training Course

 By the end of this training, participants will be able to:

-- Deploy navigation stacks on actual robots.
+- Deploy navigation stacks on physical robots.

 Format of the Course

-- Live lab implementation and testing on virtual or physical robots.
+- Live-lab implementation and testing on virtual or physical robots.

 Course Customization Options